lpjiang97/webpage/_news/announcement_1.md

 ---
 layout: post
-date: 2022-10-05
+date: 2022-12-18
 inline: true
 ---

-Two abstracts accepted at SfN 2022:
-- _Dynamic and Active Predictive Coding: New Approaches to Understanding Cortical Functions_
-- _Stimulus-specific Omission Responses in Mouse Primary Visual Cortex_

-See you in San Diego!
+Updated manuscript posted on BioRxiv!
+[Dynamic Predictive Coding: A New Model of Hierarchical Sequence Learning and Prediction in the Cortex](https://www.biorxiv.org/content/10.1101/2022.06.23.497415v3.abstract)